rrobinson35/kubernetes-repo/README.md

 # kubernetes-repo
-Building a Kubernetes Python Flask App
+ Kubernetes Flask Microservice that returns the correct amount of change locally on your desktop machine